KennyWho/hapi-api-doc-cn/API.md

 Returns a copy of the routing table where:

-- `host` - (optional) host to filter routes matching a specific virtual host.
+- `host` - (可选) host to filter routes matching a specific virtual host.
 Defaults to all virtual hosts.

-Return value: an array of routes where each route contains:
+返回值: an array of routes where each route contains:
 - `settings` - the route config with defaults applied.
 - `method` - the HTTP method in lower case.
 - `path` - the route path.